Free Legal Advice for Twin Cities Landlords and Tenants

 Housing court programs help low-income residents in Hennepin and Ramsey counties

-Whether it’s an issue of non-payment of rent; an eviction notice or lease violation; an unresponsive landlord in requests to address repairs; or seeking tab expungement of a previous issue in order to make it easier to secure new rental housing; attorneys volunteer their time to assist those in need.
-In Hennepin County, attorneys work through The Housing Court Project, which is facilitated by providers like Volunteer Lawyers Network (VLN) and Mid-Minnesota Legal Aid.
-A similar project exists in neighboring Ramsey County—the Housing & Conciliation Court Self-Help Center.
+Whether it’s an issue of non-payment of rent, an eviction notice or lease violation, an unresponsive landlord in requests to address repairs, security deposits, or seeking an expungement of a previous issue in order to make it easier to secure new rental housing, attorneys volunteer their time to assist those in need.

 The guidelines for free legal representation through The Housing Project, a nonprofit organization, are as follows:

-• The property in question must be in Hennepin County.
+- The property in question must be in Hennepin County.

-• The landlord or tenant seeking assistance must be at least 125 percent of the federal poverty guideline for full representation, and 300 percent for brief services.
+- The landlord or tenant seeking assistance must be at least 125 percent of the federal poverty guideline for full representation and 300 percent for brief services.

-• If a landlord is seeking help, the property title must be listed under their own name and not as a business.
+- If a landlord is seeking help, the property title must be listed under their own name and not as a business.

-While landlords who qualify for assistance are allowed to receive it, Mandler says the majority of people who receive help are tenants.
+While landlords who qualify for assistance are allowed to receive it, Mandler says the majority of people who receive help are renters.
 “Some people come in who have a hearing that day, and many don’t know anything about tenant rights, nor have an opportunity to talk to a lawyer until they come in that morning,” he adds.

-As for how those meetings with attorneys go, Mandler says, “We hear the situation they’re in and give them advice based on that information—whether they have any defense to the claims, whether you can raise habitability issues with the court. … We can do everything from just giving verbal advice to helping them draft a pleading or motion, all the way up to going in to the court to represent a client.”
+As for how those meetings with attorneys go, Mandler says, “We hear the situation they’re in and give them advice based on that information—whether they have any defense to the claims, whether you can raise habitability issues with the court… We can do everything from just giving verbal advice to helping them draft a pleading or motion, all the way up to going into the court to represent a client.”

 Representation at hearings is rare because the number of people in need is high, but it does occur.
-Even rarer are matters that cannot be resolved that day, and require further court dates and proceedings.
+Even rarer are matters that cannot be resolved that day and require further court dates and proceedings.
 The Housing Court Project also facilitates mediations, meaning sessions in which a landlord and tenant work out their issue behind closed doors with the advocacy of a volunteer attorney.

 The best piece of advice—if you have a real estate or tenant dispute and qualify for aid—is to contact the Housing Court Project in advance of a court date.
 “The more you can document [your problem] and the sooner you can get advice is always better,” Mandler adds.